amd/ZenDNN-tensorflow-plugin/README.md

 ## Overview

-The following is a high-level block diagram for the zenTF package which utilizes [ZenDNN](https://github.com/amd/ZenDNN) as the core inference library:
+The following is a high-level block diagram for the zentf package which utilizes [ZenDNN](https://github.com/amd/ZenDNN) as the core inference library:

 ![TensorFlow-ZenDNN Plug-in](./images/zentf_overview.png)